Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Internal kink mode simulation

-We have used the ideal MHD model described in Section \ref{sec:MHD_eqns} to successfully carry out the verification and validation of the internal kink mode for DIII-D geometry.
-One DIII-D experimental shot is selected which exhibits the characteristics of kink instability.
-Using the equilibrium constructed from the experiments, GTC and several other codes has been benchmarked on the kink instability with and without kinetic effects\cite{Brochard_2021}.
-Then GTC is used to conduct more than 5000 simulations in which the equilibria are constructed from DIII-D shots.
-The simulation data are used to build a database and train a surrogate model based on deep learning methods.\cite{Dong_2021} In this section we show the important factors for simulating kink mode in Boozer coordinates and the physical conjecture we have learned from the simulations.
+{The verifications of the simulation models described in Section 2 have been performed for many physics previously, e.g., in \cite{REWOLDT2007,Taimourzadeh_2019}.
+While the successful verification and validation of the current-driven MHD modes have been carried out for the first time recently\cite{Brochard_2022}.} The DIII-D experimental shot \#141216 is selected, which exhibits the characteristics of kink instability.
+Using the equilibrium constructed from the experiments, several codes including GTC, GAM-solver, M3D-C1, NOVA-K, XTOR-K have been benchmarked on the kink instability with and without kinetic effects.
+Then, GTC is used to conduct more than 5000 simulations in which the equilibria are constructed from DIII-D shots.
+The simulation data are used to build a database and train a surrogate model based on deep learning methods \cite{Dong_2021}.
+In this section, we show the important physical parameters for simulating kink modes and the physical insights on the excitation of kink modes we have learned from the simulations.

-Since kink instability is driven by both parallel current and pressure gradient, it is necessary to evaluate $J_{\parallel0}$ accurately.
-In Boozer coordinate system, the equilibrium magnetic field and the equilibrium parallel current can be expressed as
+Since kink instability is driven primarily by parallel current and pressure gradient, it is necessary to evaluate $J_{\parallel0}$ accurately.
+In the Boozer coordinate system, the equilibrium magnetic field and the equilibrium parallel current can be expressed as